PrestaShop/prestashop-specs/back-office/wishlist.md

 ![wishlist screen 1](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-1.png)

-Which products can be added to favourites?
+Which products can be added to favorites?
 All products can be added as favourites:
 - products in and out of stock
 - product packs